YuLab-SMU/tigeR/03-Biomarker-Evaluation.md

 </div>
  Columns represent signatures and rows represent sample.

-## Assess the Performance of Signature
+## Assess the performance of signature

  By employing the **roc_biomk()** function, you can assess the performance of built-in and custom signatures in different datasets.
  The function will generate a roc object and a curve to assess the predictive performance.
-(33 controls and 40 cases means 33 Non-Responder and 44 Responder are included in this analysis)

 ```r